TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 21/Exodus 21.1.md

 ---

-Now these are the ordinances which thou shalt set before them.
+"Now these are the ordinances which you shall set before them.